-Psychodynamic therapy addresses alexithymia by offering to clients the attunement and mirroring of emotion that might have been missing in earlier relationships.
-Over time, this type of therapy can strengthen the neural pathways in the brain that make it possible to feel, and be aware of, our feelings, helping people develop a wider emotional range and richer life experiences.
+Psychodynamic therapy, like the work I do in my clinical practice, addresses alexithymia by offering to clients the attunement and mirroring of emotion that may have been missing in childhood.
+Over time, this type of therapy can strengthen the neural pathways in the brain that make it possible to notice, name, express, and get care for the emotions they experience, in the process helping people to develop a wider emotional range, more satisfying relationships outside of therapy, and richer life experiences.

 Where We Start: Emotions in the Body

 Emotions are experienced throughout the body.

 For many people, practicing noticing emotions can be part of effective treatment for Alexithymia.
 When we bring in tension and mindfulness to checking-in with ourselves to notice what our body might be telling us about our emotional state, we can build neurological connections that help support our emotional growth.
 In other words, building these neural connections as a way to decrease the symptoms of Alexithymia is sort of like the brains equivalent to how physical therapy might work with a specific muscle to help it grow stronger in order to support a person’s body.

 We can learn to recognize a particular emotion by learning to recognize and name the associated body sensations.
 A skilled therapist can provide the essential one-on-one care to recover from Alexithymia.
 In support of that recovery, you may find my printable emotion sensation wheel, which takes a traditional feeling wheel and modifies it to include the physical sensations that often accompany emotions, a helpful resource.